nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 47 (July 12, 2017):

+**Today's Progress**: Had to take a break from the bootcamp to start working on a website.
+Hopefully this will be a paid project.

+**Thoughts:** It was nice to work with html and css, but I want to get back to my course.

 ### Day 46 (July 11, 2017):

 **Today's Progress**: Continued with the bootcamp.
 Finished the Patatap clone project and started the backend section of the course!